Samson-Dai/clip_proj/README.md

 ./eclippe -i sample_input_di -o sample_output_dir -t sample_temp_dir
 ```
+**Note: The user must personalize the submission script before run the pipeline.**
 Then we can submit the submission script to slurm via the following command:
 ```
 sbatch sample_submission.sh